dblackCat/forms/README.md

 `{% partial 'Forms::fields' id='test' form=form %}`

-Sometimes such a call is necessary if your form requires increased customization.
+Sometimes such a call is necessary if your form requires to be increased customization.
 With such a call, you need to independently implement events and pass basic data in the handler, such as`form_id'.